Riverplace Tower: History

 The Auchter Company, Jacksonville's oldest general construction contractor, built the 542,000 ft2 Gulf Life Tower for the Gulf Life Insurance Company in 1966.
 It was designed by the notable architect, Welton Becket and KBJ Architects.
 When completed in 1967, it was the tallest precast, post-tensioned concrete structure in the world.

 It remained Florida's tallest for five years until Miami's One Biscayne Tower was constructed in 1972.

 It was Jacksonville's tallest for eight years until the Independent Life Building (now the Wells Fargo Center) was built in 1974.
-In 2007, 40 years after its construction, Riverplace Tower was still the fifth tallest building in Jacksonville.
+As of 2023, Riverplace Tower is the fifth tallest building in Jacksonville.

 Gulf Life Insurance Company was merged into American General Life of Houston in 1991 and the Jacksonville Gulf Life Tower was unneeded and destined to be sold.
 American General wanted $30 million, but the building was 24 years old and no longer a class "A" property.
 Several prospective buyers looked at the building, but the property stayed on the market for more than two years.
 For tax reasons, American General was desperate to sell during 1993 and accepted a cash offer of $9.0 million from Gate Petroleum.
 Shortly thereafter, Gate began a multimillion-dollar renovation of the entire building and renamed it Riverplace Tower.

 Building occupancy was 40% when the sale closed; within two years from the completion of the renovation, it had soared to nearly 95% and the building was restored to its former prominence.

 The banner sign at the top of the building originally displayed "Gulf Life" in 1967.
 After Gulf Life was acquired by American General in 1991, it was changed to "SouthTrust", and the structure was known as the SouthTrust Building.
 When SouthTrust and Wachovia merged in 2005, "Wachovia" signage was installed, but it was removed January 22, 2011.

 Since 1968 until its closure in 2016, the University Club of Jacksonville occupied the building's top floor.
 There were approximately 1,300 members: business executives of both genders; older, long-term associates; and young professionals.
 The private club was available to members and their guests, or ClubCorp affiliates.
 The facility was a hub for networking and entertaining clients, as well as providing conference rooms and offices for conducting business in private.
 The club also offered two full service athletic facilities; one co-ed and one for men only.

-Gate Petroleum sold the building on October 31, 2014 to CFLC Replace LLC in Glen Allen, Vigrinia for $29.0 million.
+Gate Petroleum sold the building on October 31, 2014 to CFLC Replace LLC in Glen Allen, Virginia for $29.0 million.

 The building was sold on December 1, 2016 to LCP Riverplace LLC in Glen Allen, Virginia for $53.4 million.

 The building was sold on December 22, 2021 to 1301 Riverplace Owner, LLC in Greenwich, Connecticut for $73.2 million.